cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ###  Software
 All data processing and analysis will be performed in R and MS Access.
-Accelerometery, radar and polysomnography sensors will be programmed using software supplied by the manufacturer (Axivity = OMGUI [link], Somnofy = VitalThings (  ) and MiniView (Lowenstein Medical).
+Accelerometery, radar and polysomnography sensors will be programmed using software supplied by the manufacturer (Axivity = OMGUI, Somnofy = VitalThings and MiniView (Lowenstein Medical).
 Data will be stored locally on a server and backed up to a onedrive location on a weekly basis.
 Version control of code files will be maintained with github.
 <br>

 ### Data Reuse